Susan Chowning, School Director

 With over 12 years experience as a teacher and choreographer, Tiffany works with dancers of all ages as an instructor, motivator and mentor.
 Tiffany continues her own dance education by regularly taking classes at The Edge Performing Arts Center in Los Angeles California, and Broadway Dance Center in New York City.
 Her exposure to multiple styles, techniques, and dance environments has helped her become a well-rounded professional in the dance industry.

-In 2018, Halle moved to Omaha with her fiancé who is stationed at Offutt Air Force Base.
-She has set numerous concert dance and competitive works in the greater Omaha and Lincoln area, and has taught modern/contemporary company classes at American Midwest Ballet.
+In 2018, Halle moved to Omaha’s Offutt A.F.B. with her fiancé.
+She has set concert dance and competitive works in the greater Omaha and Lincoln area, and teaches modern/contemporary/improv company class at American Midwest Ballet.

 Katerina began dancing at her grandmother’s studio in New York at age three.
 She continued her training in Vero Beach, FL in both RAD and Vaganova methods.

-Katerina moved back to New York to study at Gelsey Kirkland Ballet Academy (GKA) during high school, and holds an A.A. from Indian River State College.
-While at GKA, she trained under legendary ballerina Gelsey Kirkland and other world-renowned teachers.
-After dancing at Gelsey Kirkland Ballet Studio Company for one year, Katerina moved to Omaha to join American Midwest Ballet in 2017.
-She has previously taught at Motion41 Dance and studios throughout the area.
+Katerina studied at Gelsey Kirkland Ballet Academy (GKA) while concurrently earning her high school diploma and an A.A. from Indian River State College.
+At GKA, she trained under legendary ballerina Gelsey Kirkland and other renowned teachers.
+Katerina joined American Midwest Ballet in 2017 after one year at GKA’s studio company.
+She previously taught at Motion41 Dance and other studios throughout the area.

 Born in Seattle, Anders trained at Pacific Northwest Ballet, Houston Ballet and Milwaukee Ballet.